aaditshah18/PulsePredict/README.md

 ## Abstract

 The objective of this project is to construct a predictive model to assess the likelihood of a heart attack using a heart attack analysis dataset.
-The dataset comprises 303 entries with predictions based on various factors.
 Key features include:

 - **Age**: Age of the patient *(Numerical)*
 - **Sex**: Sex of the patient *(Categorical)*